 • using facilitators to host discussions that allow expression of diverse viewpoints.

 Summary.
 To run smoothly and productively, businesses must adjust their operations to accommodate national events that impact their employees; provide an environment that allows employees to express their viewpoints respectfully; and consider the opinions of employees and customers before the company or its senior management participates in partisan activities which may create public relations problems that impact the bottom line.

-Sonjui L. Kumar is a founding partner of KPPB Law, and a corporate transactional lawyer representing companies in all aspects of corporate law, including cross-border transactions.
+Sonjui L. Kumar is a founding partner of KPPB Law, practicing in the area of corporate law and governance.